 Since starting the blog, we think about it and focus on this fairly frequently.
-So far thankfully writers block hasn’t set in, as previously mentioned above for various: reasons, situations, scenarios, new topics are born.
-We do worry what happens if we can no longer think of something to write, as it hasn’t happened as yet, I’m not sure what we would do.
-I think take a step back from things, try to relax and have some time out, and them come back fresh-minded and focused.
+So far thankfully writer’s block hasn’t set in, as previously mentioned above for various: reasons, situations, scenarios, new topics are born.
+We do worry about what happens if we can no longer think of something to write, as it hasn’t happened as yet, I’m not sure what we would do.
+I think take a step back from things, try to relax and have some time out, and then come back fresh-minded and focused.

 9. What helps you relax?